achowdhury80/DataScienceCourse3/README.md

 12. Appropriately labels the data set with descriptive variable names.
 13. Group the data based on activity and subject.
 14. Find the mean of all measurement variables.
+15. Delete the unzipped directory and remove temporary objects.